slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 d98e9572902fce6c98942ffab1bbd3a6d51ff31c
 ```

 Those look like SHA1 hashes but I don't know what they mean.
-I tried the first one as the root password but it didn't work.
+I try the first one as the root password but it doesn't work.

-However when I ran the program with the `c0m3s3f0ss34nt4n1` argument, I was able to `su` as root with the hash I got:
+However when I run the program with the `c0m3s3f0ss34nt4n1` argument, I am able to `su` as root with the hash I got:

 ```
 guly@unattended:~$ ./unitrd c0m3s3f0ss34nt4n1